An ambitious agreement on the European Health Program 2021-2027 (EU4Health)

 “An agreement on the budget between the ambitions of the Parliament and those of the Council was not easy to find.
 Initially endowed by the Commission with a budget of 9.4 billion euros, the program was drastically reduced last July to 1.7 billion euros by the Heads of State and Governments of the EU.

 Thanks to the perseverance of the European Parliament negotiating team, we finally have a budget of 5.1 billion euros to promote and implement European health policies.
-This is a significant victory that shall benefit public health and the health of the European population”, adds the Member of the European Parliament (MEP).
+This is a significant victory that shall benefit public health and the health of the European population” adds the Renew Europe Vice-Coordinator to the environment, public health and food safety committee in the European Parliament.

 “Beyond agreeing on numbers, this deal marks the first milestones for a true European Health Union.

-As the Renew Europe shadow on this dossier, I am proud and glad to underline that this agreement takes into account more than 90% of the priorities defended by my political group over the past months " declares the MEP.
+As the Renew Europe shadow on this dossier, I am proud and glad to underline that this agreement takes into account more than 90% of the priorities defended by my political group over the past months " declares the Member of the European Parliament (MEP).

 Our global vision of health predominates in this regulation.
-We are delighted to have convinced the Council on the need to take health determinants, the Health in All Policies approach, environmental risk factors and the inextricable link with the Green Deal objectives into account.
+We are delighted to have convinced the Council on the need to take health determinants, the Health in All Policies approach, environmental risk factors and the inextricable link with the Green Deal objectives into account” welcomes the MEP.

 “In comparison to previous EU health programs, major advances have been made when it comes to the role of associations and non-governmental organizations and, to a lesser extent, on the collaboration with the European Parliament.

 Co-legislators have agreed on a new article making it mandatory to consult specialized associations and NGOs when developing annual work programs and to present the results of these consultations to the European Parliament each year.